 This is just like having an out-front or mid mounted mower, except it is attached to the tractor’s three point linkage.
 An advantage of this over other styles of mower is ease of adjustment, maintenance and servicing.
 They allow easy access to hard to get places and grease nipples.
 These machines do a beautiful job of lawns.
 Once properly set up they can be removed and put back on without adjustment.
 They are light and easy to attach/detach.
 They are a specialised machine though.
 They are unsuited to long, rank and/or heavy grass.
 There is, however, a machine that has the best of both worlds, and other applications to boot.

 View SOTA’s range of Del Morino Finishing Mowers here…

-Introducing the flail mower – the large number of blades and high revolutions make for a beautiful cut when using a flail mower for lawns.
+Introducing the flail mower – a large number of blades and high revolutions make for a beautiful cut when using a flail mower for lawns.
 They can cut very low for that manicured look.
-Flail mowers destroy and mulch grass or weeds and cuts brush up to 3/4 inch (2 cm) in diameter.
-Flail mowers also leave an even mat of mulch which, due to its pulverized state, decomposes quickly.
+Flail mowers destroy and mulch grass or weeds and cut brush up to 3/4 inch (2 cm) in diameter.
+Flail mowers also leave an even mat of mulch, which, due to its pulverized state, decomposes quickly.
 At least 25 hp is recommended for tall weeds and intermittent brush.